Sobolev differentiable stochastic flows for SDEs with singular coefficients: Applications to the transport equation: Application to the stochastic transport equation

-\begin{remark} We mention that the corresponding deterministic transport equation in (\ref {TransportEqDiff}) is generally far from being well-posed under the conditions of Theorem \ref{ExistenceOfWeakSolution}.
-It is remarkable that the superposition of the deterministic equation by a Brownian noise leads to unique regular solutions of the stochastic transport equation. \end{remark}
+\begin{remark} As noted in \cite{FlandoliGubinelliPriola}, the deterministic transport equation is generally ill-posed under the conditions of Theorem~\ref{ExistenceOfWeakSolution}.
+It is remarkable that Brownian forcing on the transport equation induces uniqueness and regularity of the solution. \end{remark}

-We shall prove this theorem using a sequence $b_{n}:[0,1]\times \mathbb{R} ^{d}\rightarrow \mathbb{R}^{d}$ of uniformly bounded sequence of smooth functions with compact support converging almost everywhere to $b$.
-We then study the corresponding sequence of solutions of (\ref{TransportEqDiff}) when $b$ is replaced by $b_{n}$.
+We shall prove Theorem~\ref{ExistenceOfWeakSolution} using a sequence $b_{n}\dvtx[0,1]\times\mathbb{R} ^{d}\rightarrow\mathbb{R}^{d}$ of uniformly bounded smooth functions with compact support converging almost everywhere to~$b$.
+We then study the corresponding sequence of solutions of the transport equation (\ref{TransportEqDiff}) when $b$ is replaced by $b_{n}$.

-For the rest of this section we denote by $\phi_t$ the flow of \ref{SDE} corresponding to the vector field $b$, and $\phi_{n,t}$ the flow of \ref{SDE} with $b_n$ in place of $b$.
+For the rest of this section, we denote by $\phi_t$ the flow of the SDE (\ref{FlowSDE}) driven by the vector field $b$, and by $\phi_{n,t}$ the flow of the SDE (\ref{FlowSDE}) with $b_n$ in place of~$b$.